matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 ### Hybrid

-- Multiprocessing + multithreading - IIS (Windows web server) and AspNet runtime:
+- `Multiprocessing + multithreading` - IIS (Windows web server) and AspNet runtime:
-    - Each worker process is multithreaded (10 thread per worker process), each thread handle single request ('one-thread-per-request' model).
+    - Each worker process is multithreaded (10 thread per worker process), each thread handle single request (one-thread-per-request model).
-- Multiprocessing + non-blocking I/O - nginx:
+- `Multiprocessing + non-blocking I/O` - nginx:
-    - nginx has a 'master process' to read conf file and to watch over worker processes.
+    - nginx has a **master process** to read conf file and to watch over worker processes.
-    - A 'worker-process' handles a client request.
+    - A **worker-process** handles a client request.
     - Other processes cache loader and manager.
-- Non-blocking I/O + multithreading - Node.js:
+- `Non-blocking I/O + multithreading` - Node.js:
-    - a single threaded process managing an event loop.
+    - A single threaded process managing an event loop.
-    - 'workers' are JavaScript functions reads and handles a clients requests uning non-blocking I/O and callbacks to signal task completion.
+    - **workers** are JavaScript functions reads and handles a clients requests uning non-blocking I/O and callbacks to signal task completion.
     - Long running tasks (DB accessing) are delegated to other threads, with callbacks to signal task completion.